-Flat head syndrome symptoms in babies are usually easy to spot.
-In this article, we’ll share with you what causes it, how to look for symptoms, and what you can do to prevent it.
+Is flat head syndrome dangerous?
+In this article, we’ll share with you what causes it, how to look for signs, and what you can do to prevent it.

-When you’re a first-time mom, your mind is filled with either heart-warming appreciation for this precious gift you’re holding in your arms or gut-wrenching fear at all the possible things that could go wrong.
-And perhaps you’re just like me, who once worried about the little things, including ensuring that my baby’s head shape remained round.
+When you’re a first-time Mama, your mind is filled with either heart-warming appreciation for this precious gift you’re holding in your arms or gut-wrenching fear at all the possible things that could go wrong.
+That includes little things, including ensuring that your baby’s head shape remained round.

 What is Flat Head Syndrome & What Causes It?

-Flat head syndrome or positional plagiocephaly is the most common type of plagiocephaly, a condition characterized by a baby’s head being flat on one side.
+Flat head syndrome or positional plagiocephaly is the most common type of plagiocephaly, a condition characterized by a flattened side on the baby’s head.

-As an infant’s skull is still malleable and developing, its shape may be deformed during delivery or even simply because of the fact that infants spend the majority of their time sleeping on their back, lounging in an infant rocker or sitting in a car seat.
+As an infant’s skull is still malleable and developing, its shape may be deformed during delivery or even simply because infants spend most of their time sleeping on their back, lounging in an infant rocker, or sitting in a car seat.